initconf/ftp-bruteforce/README.rst

 =================================================================================
 Simple policy to detect FTP bruteforcers so that we can block those
 =================================================================================
+[ Note this script is not clusterized yet ]

 Following functionality are provided by the script
 --------------------------------------------------